2017 speakers will be announced soon.

 What meals and food are included?

-Light snacks and beverages will be provided throughout the weekend in the Mile High Ballroom.
-Summit attendees will find or bring their own meals during program breaks at the lunch and dinner times.** A number of food and beverage concessions will be open all weekend at the Convention Center.
-There are many options in downtown Denver for dinner and lunch.
+Light snacks and beverages will be available for purchase throughout the weekend.
+A number of food and beverage concessions will be open all weekend at the Convention Center.
+Summit attendees will find or bring their own meals during program breaks at the lunch and dinner times.** There are many options in downtown Denver for dinner and lunch.
 There will be no general sessions going on during the meal times – instead everyone will have a chance to stretch their legs, visit exhibits, connect with colleagues and discuss the sessions over independent meals.

 EXCEPTIONS – **Those who purchase passes or tickets with special meals included.

-**Students attending the Summit as part of the Young Conservatives Leadership Conference and students attending as Shining Future Scholars will have special arrangements which include their meals while at the Summit.
+**Students attending the Summit as part of the Young Conservatives Leadership Conference and students attending as Shining City Scholars will have special arrangements which include their meals while at the Summit.

 Where can we go to get our meals?